maawais/maawais.github.io/_projects/projects.md

   - Funding Agency: Industrial Technology Research Institute, Taiwan
   - As part of my PhD research, I have worked on the development of an algorithm for class incremental learning in Deep Neural Networks (DNNs).
 The main aims of the algorithm development were to develop a hardware friendly and high performance incremental learning technique.
 - Learning On-Chip
-  - As part of my PhD research, I have worked on the development of an on-line learning chip that was able to perform inference as well as training on the chip.
+  - As part of my PhD research, I have worked on the development of an online learning chip that was able to perform inference as well as training on the chip.
 The main goal of this research was to develop a digital hardware design in such a way that it brings the possibility of optimizing and training a Deep Neural Network (DNN) model on the edge.

 - Designing of ECG compression Chip (Master Thesis)